RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart2.md

 This _ClassRule_ means that if our tests are trying to call our inventory url, HoverFly will intercept this and respond with our hard coded response instead.

+We will soon use the `// commented-out` lines, so keep them in there!

 ####9.
 Implementing the Inventory Client

  ---

 Since we now have a nice way to test our service-to-service interaction we can now create the client that calls the Inventory.
 Netflix has provided some nice extensions to the Spring Framework that are mostly captured in the Spring Cloud project, however Spring Cloud is mainly focused on Pivotal Cloud Foundry and because of that Red Hat and others have contributed Spring Cloud Kubernetes to the Spring Cloud project, which enables the same functionallity for Kubernetes based platforms like OpenShift.

 The inventory client will use a Netflix project called _Feign_, which provides a nice way to avoid having to write boilerplate code.
 Feign also integrate with Hystrix which gives us capability to Circute Break calls that doesn't work.
 We will discuss this more later, but let's start with the implementation of the Inventory Client.
-Using Feign all we have todo is to create a interface that details which parameters and return type we expect, annotate it with _@RequestMapping_ and provide some details and then annotate the interface with _@Feign_ and provide it with a name.
+Using Feign all we have todo is to create a interface that details which parameters and return type we expect, annotate it with    `@RequestMapping` and provide some details and then annotate the interface with `@Feign` and provide it with a name.

-Create the Inventory client, _src/main/java/com/redhat/coolstore/client/InventoryClient.java_ file in the project explorer.
+Create the `InventoryClient` class in the `src/main/java/com/redhat/coolstore/client/` package in the project explorer.

-Add the followng small code to the file:
+Add the following code to the file:

 ~~~java
 package com.redhat.coolstore.client;